 The penalty for a disorderly conduct conviction involves the possibility of a six-month jail term, fines and penalties in excess of $1,000, probation, and a permanent criminal record.

 The Mark Law Firm represents clients throughout Somerset county, New Jersey, including Basking Ridge, Somerville, and Raritan.
-Contact us now for your consultation with one of our skilled trial attorneys.
+Contact us now for your consultation with our skilled team.